Applying to colleges in “Competitive California”

 Your GPA and Standardized Testing Scores

 Notice how I put GPA and test scores (SAT/ACT) in the same category.
 This is because I want to emphasize the fact that just GPA and scores alone probably won’t get you into a prestigious college in California.
-California schools are known to practice something that they call “holistic review” which means that they factor in every part of your application when determining admissions.
+California schools are known to practice something that they call “holistic review” which means that they factor in every part of your application when you are applying to colleges.
 Yes, these components are HUGE, and I am in no way trying to undermine the importance of a high GPA and above average test scores.
 These two application components are what get your foot in the door with college admissions; they are what set you up for consideration.
 However, after they have gotten you that consideration, a lot of other factors come into play.

 As far as GPA goes, I’m sure you’ve heard this said a million times; “Getting a B in an AP/Honors class looks better than getting an A in a CP/regular class.”
 This is a FACT.
 Colleges want to accept well-rounded students with educational drive.
 Choosing to take a bunch of regular classes that are easy for you just so that you can graduate with a 4.0 looks lazy.
-College admissions officers see hundreds of thousands of applications throughout their careers; you can’t fool them.
+College admissions officers see hundreds of thousands of students applying to colleges throughout their careers; you can’t fool them.
 If you’re being lazy and taking easier regular classes, they’re going to know that you’re being lazy.

 Your Personal Statements and Potential Secondary Essays